Frequently Asked Questions

 Does Loved Twice Bridal take anything and everything?

 Like any bridal boutique, LTB curates our collection of products based off of what we know we can sell quickly.
 We do this with product knowledge, industry trends, and a thorough evaluation of each item.
 We seek and prefer gowns and accessories that can’t be found everywhere!
-Please submit the appropriate gown or accessory intake form and we will assess each item.

 What happens if my gown doesn’t sell?